katsi/creative-passport-dashboard/README.md

-The dashboard is build using a simple [express JavaScript](https://expressjs.com/en/starter/installing.html) file and several [Embedded JavaScript](http://ejs.co/) template files to render the views of the dashboard with data coming out of the graph.
+The dashboard is build using a simple [express JavaScript](https://expressjs.com/en/starter/installing.html) file and several [Embedded JavaScript](http://ejs.co/) template files to render the views of the dashboard with data coming out of the graph and with parameters passed to the views.

 Navigate to the local folder of this project (it would be called `creative-passport-dashboard` or `creative-passport-dashboard-master`).